tiliarou/tinfoil-1/README.md

 ## Trouble shooting

-#### Only SD is listed in your locations in the application
-Either your locations.conf is not located at /switch/dz/locations.conf, it is invalid JSON, or you saved the file as unicode.
-- Ensure /switch/dz/locations.conf exists on your SD card.
-- Ensure your locations.conf passes validation at https://jsonlint.com/ .
-- Ensure you did not save your locations.conf file as unicode, the hidden BOM bytes will break parsing.

 #### I see my network locations, however no files are listed
 Either Tinfoil cannot cannot connect with the network settings provided, you are using http and did not enable directory browsing, your firewall is blocking the connection.
 - Ensure that you can connect to the FTP/HTTP/NUT server using the provided settings from a *different* PC than the one running the server.